-Among the driving factors, the authors point to “very low” levels of agreement among diagnosticians (“interrater reliability”); ambiguously worded diagnostic criteria; excessive reliance on “heuristics” (a methodology involving educated guesswork and stereotyping); the “halo effect,” involving carry-over information from related but different diagnoses; and that just one-in-four pediatricians “reports relying on DSM criteria.”
+Among the driving factors, the authors point to “very low” levels of agreement among diagnosticians (“interrater reliability”); ambiguously worded diagnostic criteria; excessive reliance on “heuristics” (a methodology involving educated guesswork and stereotyping); the “halo effect,” involving carry-over information from related but different diagnoses; and that just 1 in 4 pediatricians “reports relying on DSM criteria.”

-Another study whose findings are extrapolated (Wolraich et al 1990) determined that “only a quarter of pediatricians report relying on DSM criteria,” while 88 percent of the 457 patients screened—including, importantly, those who did not meet the criteria for ADHD—were treated with methylphenidate (Ritalin), an outcome pointing to clear signs of overprescribing, not least with prevalence rates running at roughly one-in-five among U.S. schoolchildren.
+Another study whose findings are extrapolated (Wolraich et al 1990) determined that “only a quarter of pediatricians report relying on DSM criteria,” while 88 percent of the 457 patients screened—including, importantly, those who did not meet the criteria for ADHD—were treated with methylphenidate (Ritalin), an outcome pointing to clear signs of overprescribing, not least with prevalence rates running at roughly 1 in 5 among U.S. schoolchildren.

 Finally, and no less significant, the researchers involved in the meta-study bring welcome attention to the problem of “intentional overdiagnosis due to health policy constraints.”
 This is especially acute in the U.S., where “in many health care systems a diagnosis is required in order to access and reimburse treatment.”
 In such scenarios, which the studies in question suggest may be widespread, “intentional wrong coding in diagnosing mental disorders does occur in child and adolescent mental health services and can partly account for the overdiagnosis found in studies reevaluating earlier diagnoses.”